-HireVue interviews can be surprisingly stressful - you're alone, awkwardly talking to a screen and you don't get any feedback on your answers.
-Its a very strange experience.
+HireVue interviews can be surprisingly stressful – you’re alone, awkwardly talking to a screen and you don’t get any feedback on your answers.
+It’s a very strange experience.
 Practicing on some HireVue questions can help ease that stress.

 In this post, the team at Voomer – experts at HireVue prep – break down 7 common HireVue questions.
 We hope this helps you land your dream job!

 Question 1: Tell me about yourself

 This is a classic warm-up question, designed to break the ice.